Electronics & Computer Technology

 2 courses from Area C

 1 course from Area E - Any 3-unit course.

 College Preparatory Courses

 If you need to take one or more college preparatory courses (for example, Math 51, Math 71, or English 68), we recommend taking those as you begin your course work in Electronics.
-We recommend taking Math 51 concurrently with or prior to Electronics 50A, (Electronic Circuits - Direct Current).
+We recommend an Elementary Algebra or higher level of math ability coming into Electronics 50A, (Electronic Circuits - Direct Current).

 Math courses preceding Math 51 should be completed before entering Electronics 50A.
 However, other courses in the department, specifically Electronics 11 (Technical Applications in Microcomputers), and Technology 60 (Customer Relations for the Technician), have no college preparatory course requirement.
 In addition, though not required for the Electronics certificate or degree, Electronics 10 (Introduction to Mechatronics), is an ideal introduction to our program and has no prerequisites.